rokath/trice/docs/SeggerRTT.md

 - The trice tool can use the SEGGER RTT protocol in different ways.
   - Hardware paths:
     - Use [J-Link](https://www.segger.com/products/debug-probes/j-link/) or [J-Link OB (on-board)](https://www.segger.com/products/debug-probes/j-link/models/j-link-ob/).
       J-Link OB is flashable to many ST Microelectronics evaluation boards (v2.0 link hardware) and for example also usable with NXP and Atmel.
-For that you need jumper changes and breakout wires.
+For that you can also use a spare STM32 evaluation board (10 EUR) with jumper changes and breakout wires.
     - Use ST-Link with [gostlink](https://github.com/rokath/trice/blob/master/third_party/goST/ReadMe.md).
       It uses only one USB endpoint so debugging and trice output in parallel is not possible.
     - Use some other Debug-Probe with target memory access (support welcome)